aprilggg/Lightning_Analysis_NWRA/README.md

 <a id="directory-overview"></a>

 ## Directory Overview
+**analysis_data** - contains data files used in the Power BI dashboard and intensification analysis, files created from the lightning burst identification code

 **data_pipeline** - contains notebooks used to upload, clean, process, and create data files used in the analysis portion of this project

 **exploratory_analysis** - contains notebooks as well as visualizations created in the exploratory analysis portion of this project